Sharkpb8/Alfa_1_Parallel_programming/README.md

 Configurations are set in `config.json`:
 - `allowedtypes`: List of allowed types of trains.
 - simulation
   - `mimimum-delay` and `maximum-delay`: Minimum and maximum delay of train.
+(Cant use decimal number)
   - `delay-chance`: Probability of a delay of train.
+(Cant use decimal number)
   - `min-fill` and `max-fill`: Minimum and maximum passangers that can be loaded.
+(Cant use decimal number)
   - `geton-time`: Time in S to load on passangers.
   - `getoff-time`: Time in S to load off passangers.
   - `fuel-time`: Time taken for refueling.
+(Cant use decimal number)
-  - `max-refuel`: Maximum addicional ammount of fuel in % to be added to train when refueling
+  - `max-refuel`: Maximum addicional ammount of fuel in % to be added to train when refueling (Cant use decimal number)

 Refer to `config.json` for valid configurations.